majkinetor/au-packages/README.md

 Function `Update-AUPackages` will iterate over `update.ps1` scripts and execute each.
 If it detects that package is updated it will `cpack` it and push it.
 The function does some rudimentary verifications of URLs and version strings.
--For push to work, specify your api key in the file `api_key` in the scripts directory.
+For push to work, specify your api key in the file `api_key` in the script's directory.

 This function is designed for scheduling.
 You can use `Install-AUScheduledTask` to install daily task scheduler task that points to the `update_all.ps1` script.
 In this scenario, we want to be notified about possible errors during packages update procedure.
 If the update procedure fails for any reasons there is an option to send an email with results as an attachment in order to investigate the problem.
 This is the prototype of the `update_all.ps1`: